martinjoiner/circa-maps/README.md

 CIRCA
 =====

 Generative design code to produce large map-like images.
-Database-backed for saving and efficient collision detection during generation.
+Database-backed for saving and efficient collision detection during generation by limiting run-time objects to a section of the map.

 MySQL, PHP, Javascript, SVG, CSS